 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in multiculturalism have a median salary of $24,150 during the early years of their career.
 During this timeframe, most salaries fell between $22,275 (25th percentile) and $26,025 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in multiculturalism, it does not mean that they are working in a job related to their degree.

 The median salary for someone in a career related to multiculturalism is $85,450.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Multicultural & Diversity Studies

-Some degrees associated with multiculturalism may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with multiculturalism require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.